LIVE

 Sudan Drone Strike Civilians 2026 – Children Killed in Market as War Spirals Out of Control

-Sudan drone strike civilians 2026 is not just a headline – it is the reality of 11-year-old Ahmed’s life.
-What sounds like distant conflict is, for him, a moment that changed everything forever.
+Sudan drone strike civilians 2026 is not just a headline – it is the reality of 11‑year‑old Ahmed’s life.
+What sounds like a distant war in the news is, for him, a moment that changed everything forever.
+In North Darfur, Ahmed used to wake up early, helping his father set up a small fruit stall in the local market.
+They laughed, argued over prices, and lived a simple, peaceful life.
+Those ordinary moments were everything.

 What Is Really Happening – And Why the World Must Pay Attention

-In recent weeks, reports from humanitarian groups and global media show a sharp rise in drone strikes across regions like North Darfur and Kordofan.
-These are not distant military zones – they are markets, homes, and roads filled with ordinary families.
+The war in Sudan is no longer just a conflict between soldiers.
+It has become a civilian war, where markets, schools, and homes have become targets.
+In recent weeks, humanitarian groups and global media report a sharp rise in drone strikes across regions like North Darfur and Kordofan.
+These are not remote military bases – they are everyday places where families gather to buy food, work, and survive.

 The Numbers That Should Shock Every American